 Cut any dead trees of course, but also consider the placement of your cabin and clear away any trees that might be too close to remove later, that could fall in a storm, or that will deposit leaves and needles on your cabin roof.

-The best time to complete all your excavation and grading is before your work site is cluttered up with logs, building materials, tools and equipment.
-So try to think about everything you want to accomplish with earth work and get it done now, such as:
+The best time to complete all your excavation and grading is before your worksite is cluttered up with logs, building materials, tools, and equipment.
+So try to think about everything you want to accomplish with earthwork and get it done now, such as:

 Your choice is to hire an excavation company or if there isn’t much grading to be done, you can always rent an excavator or skid loader and do the work yourself.
 These can be easily rented and a little practice will have you clearing the land in no time.
 You may end up doing the final detail work with a shovel but this is the cheapest way to do it.

 For many small cabin kits or modular cabins, all that is required is a level area approximately 1 ½ - 2 times the size of your cabin, covered with 2” of heavy gravel for drainage and stabilization.
 The cabin can then be delivered and set directly onto the gravel bed.